dac514/sux0r/sux0r2/documentation/README.txt

 ### REQUIREMENTS ###

-* PHP 5.2.3 or higher with mb_ and PDO extensions
+* PHP 5.2.3 or higher with mb, gd, and PDO extensions
 * MySQL 5.0+ or PostgreSQL 8.3+, UTF enabled
-* Apache webserver
+* Apache or IIS7

 ### INSTALL ###